Car insurance for Convicted Drivers

 Do I have a No Claims Bonus as a named driver?

-If you have never had a policy in your own name, but have driving experience as a Named driver or on a company policy we should be able to give you an introductory no claims discount.
+If you have never had a policy in your own name, but have driving experience as a Named driver or on a company policy we should be able to give you an introductory no claims discount, if you were driving claim free.

 How much is a No Claims Bonus discount worth?